-I am a self-taught watercolor painter.
-Art has always occupied a prominent part in my identity…though I didn’t realize that till after I had come to the States and completed my PhD in social sciences.
+I began as a self-taught watercolor painter.
+Art had always occupied a prominent part in my identity…though I didn’t realize that till after I had come to the States and, some 15 years later, completed my PhD in social sciences.
 Some of my earliest paintings and drawings traveled across the Pacific Ocean with me decades ago when I immigrated to the States.
 Subconsciously, I must have recognized their importance in my life.

 Does my social science background have any impact on my painting?
 I believe so.
-When in doubt, I read art magazines and books.
-I have taken night classes and workshops which have helped firm up my painting fundamentals; another fundamental element is my background in Chinese calligraphy.
-My habit of analyzing my paintings has been a double-edged sword.
-While knowing my strengths and weaknesses makes sense, trying to exert too much control in watercolor can be frustrating.
+Social science, like other sciences, requires self-analysis of one’s work, to the point where self-analysis becomes habitual.
+However, my habit of analyzing my paintings has been a double-edged sword.
+While knowing my strengths and weaknesses makes sense, trying to exert too much control in watercolor can lead to frustration.
 So, I have been learning to “just” paint.
-I believe in a holistic approach to life; I use it in my research, writing, cooking, photography, gardening, skiing…and painting.
-Everything is connected to each other.

-Several years ago, my watercolor teacher encouraged me to show my paintings, and still, it took another decade before I seized the opportunity.
-Since I moved to New Mexico, my paintings have been juried into Los Alamos’s Fuller Art Center several times by now.
-When I was asked to serve as a juror in a recent exhibit, it felt like I got another degree.
+Decades ago, my first and only watercolor teacher encouraged me to show my paintings, but it took another decade before I seized the opportunity.
+Since I moved to New Mexico in 2002, my paintings have been juried into Los Alamos’s Fuller Art Center several times, and I have shown work at various business establishments between Los Alamos and Santa Fe.
+When I was asked to serve as a juror in an exhibit, it felt like I got another degree.